Text by Maren Häußermann

 The presentation of fashion is never just about the clothes.
-In the eighties, the models used to dance to music on the runways, in recent years they themselves became important and all the while, the set-up rounded up the fashion experience.
+In the eighties, the models danced to music on the runways.
+In recent years they themselves became important, and all the while, the set-up rounded up the fashion experience.
 Now, we are entering a new era in which technology takes over.
 It helps to design the clothes and present them.
 But technology also makes distance possible.
-A crucial feature nowadays which we will have to further implement in our lives.
+This a crucial feature nowadays which we will have to implement further in our lives.

 Maroš Baran took advantage of technology.
-This summer, the 30-year old menswear fashion designer presented his project NEO in his hometown Bratislava in Slovakia.
+This summer, the 30-year-old menswear fashion designer presented his project NEO in his hometown Bratislava in Slovakia.
 The showroom was divided into different parts.
-A wall of 100 drawings showed silhouettes of the designs, two of them were stretched out on the floor, inspired by crime scenes in movies.
+A wall of 100 drawings showed silhouettes of the designs.
+Two of them were stretched out on the floor, inspired by movie crime scenes.
 Another T-shirt was duct-taped to the wall.
 The print on its front shows the mugshot of a person with a Batman mask above the caption Maroš Baran 2049, a reference to the movie Blade Runner.
-It is in fact Baran’s photo-booth picture that he took for his new metro card after moving to Paris, where he currently lives and works.
-NEO is a personal project, a playground for exploring the things Baran is interested in.
+It is, in fact, Baran’s photo-booth picture that he took for his new metro card after moving to Paris, where he currently lives and works.
+NEO is a personal project, a playground for exploring what Baran is interested in.

 NEO is a research project about garment construction and aesthetics inspired by cyberpunk and retrofuturism.
-Baran researched these topics, draw looks, made clothes, created his book.
+Baran researched these topics, drew looks, made clothes, and created his book.
 Then, he thought about how to include an object to be stolen.
 I have a bit of a weird hobby: I collect old sci-fi DVDs.
-I love DVDs because of all the bonus material they have and the interactive interface.
+I love DVDs because of their bonus material and the interactive interface.
 The idea is to visit the exhibition NEO, which is impossible to “finish” at the gallery because it shows only NEO1.
-In order to see it completely, to complete the mission, one has to “steal” the DVD, which contains the second part of the exhibition – NEO2.
+In order to see it completely, to complete the mission, one has to “steal” the DVD, which contains the exhibition’s second part – NEO2.